gsperka/dish-combination-calculator/README.md

 ```
 Once inside the repository, you can then run one of two commands neccessary to execute this program properly.

-- Note: I ran this program on my work computer and for some reason, received a permissions error.
+- *I ran this program on my work computer and for some reason, received a permissions error.
 If this is the case, ```cd``` into the dish-combination-calculator repository and run:

 ```
 chmod a+x ./bin/place_order
 ```

-# Scenario One - The file already exists
+## Scenario One - The file already exists

 Since menu-one.txt already exists, you can simply type